Who is covered by a restoration contractor's general liability policy?

-Any person (other than your “employee” or “volunteer worker”), or any organization while acting as your real estate manager.
+Any person (other than your “employee” or “volunteer worker”) or any organization acting as your real estate manager.

-Any person or organization having proper temporary custody of your property if you die, but only: (1) Concerning liability arising out of the maintenance or use of that property; and (2) Until your legal representative has been appointed.
+Any person or organization having proper temporary custody of your property if you die, but only: (1) Concerning liability arising from the maintenance or use of that property; and (2) Until your legal representative has been appointed.

 Your legal representative if you die, but only concerning duties as such.

-Any organization you newly acquire or form, other than a partnership, joint venture, or limited liability company, and over which you maintain ownership or majority interest, will qualify as a Named Insured if there is no other similar insurance available to that organization.
+Any organization you newly acquire or form, other than a partnership, joint venture, or limited liability company, and over which you maintain ownership or majority interest, will qualify as a Named Insured if no similar insurance is available to that organization.
 However: